zhao07/edx-platform/docs/en_us/data/source/internal_data_formats/discussion_data.rst

 -----------
   The full course_id of the course that this comment was made in, including org and run.
 This value can be seen in the URL when browsing the courseware section.
 Example: ``BerkeleyX/Stat2.1x/2013_Spring``.

+..
+12 Feb 14, Sarina: not yet relevant but with splitmongo changes course_id conventions will change. may be worth discussing with Don et al as to when we expect these changes to land and how to document.

 `created_at`
 ------------
   Timestamp in UTC.
 Example: ``ISODate("2013-02-21T03:03:04.587Z")``.